laneastdogwalkingandpetsitting/laneastdogwalkingandpetsitting.github.io/docs/index.markdown

 </ul>

 Hannah has also worked with exotic animals, rabbits, hamsters, Gerbil, guinea pigs and chinchillas.
+Rich grew up on a pig farm, so has experience of pigs, chickens & ducks.
 If there is something else not covered, do [get in touch](/contactus/) - we may well be able to help

 ## Keeping you in touch